jyrj/chisel-raptorq/README.md

 This repository contains the final source code for `RAPTOR-FEC-GEN`, a Chisel-based generator for a streaming, RaptorQ-compatible Forward Error Correction (FEC) encoder and decoder.
 The project's goal is to create a configurable hardware IP block to protect real-time video streams from packet loss over IP networks.
 This implementation successfully builds and verifies a parameterized `RS(255,223)+LT` codec.

+**For detailed information on the project's architecture, implementation, and original proposal, please visit the [official project Wiki.](https://github.com/jyrj/chisel-raptorq/wiki)**

 ## Final Project Status

 The project successfully implements and verifies a complete RS+LT codec pipeline.
 It fulfills the core goals and introduces significant features from the original proposal's roadmap.